Adnuntius/documentation/adnuntius-advertising/admin-ui/advertising/smoothing.md

 ![Delivery Weighting: Front Loaded Pacing](../../../.gitbook/assets/DeliveryWeighting.png)

-Both *Even* and *Fron Loaded* pacing strategies aim to deliver ads all the way up to the end of your campaign.
+Both *Even* and *Front Loaded* pacing strategies aim to deliver ads all the way up to the end of your campaign.

 ![Delivery: Front Loaded versus Even Pacing](../../../.gitbook/assets/CumulativeDelivery.png)